 The dialog with issue details can be open from the Issue List or via direct link from an email confirmation sent to assignees.
 It will also open automatically after a new issue is created.
 By default the dialog is in read-only mode and shows issue title, id, brief summary, status, description, assignees and the list of contents.
-Use corner to go back to the Issue List.
+Use in the top left corner to go back to the Issue List.